canmogol/design-patterns/src/test/java/com/fererlab/pattern/README.md

 the bidders in the form of a new bid.

-### Prototype

-The Prototype pattern specifies the kind of objects to create using a prototypical instance.
-Prototypes of new products are often built prior to full production, but in this example, the prototype is passive and does not participate in copying itself.

-The mitotic division of a cell - resulting in two identical cells - is an example of a prototype that plays an active role in copying itself and thus, demonstrates the Prototype pattern.
-When a cell splits, two cells of identical genotvpe result.
-In other words, the cell clones itself.

-### Proxy

-The Proxy provides a surrogate or place holder to provide access to an object.

-A check or bank draft is a proxy for funds in an account.
-A check can be used in place of cash for making purchases and ultimately controls access to cash in the issuer's account.

-# Singleton

-The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
-It is named after the singleton set, which is defined to be a set containing one element.

-The office of the President of the United States is a Singleton.
-The United States Constitution specifies the means by which a president is elected, limits the term of office, and defines the order of succession.
-As a result, there can be at most one active president at any given time.
-Regardless of the personal identity of the active president, the title, "The President of the United States" is a global point of access that identifies the person in the office.

 ### State

 The State pattern allows an object to change its behavior when its